ashlink11/llvm-project/ash-notes/meta-2024-jan-02.md

 ISAs: SIMT, SIMD, MIMD, SPMD, Vector Processor, Array Processor, Dataflow Architectures, and VLIW

 "In summary, the main differences lie in how these architectures exploit parallelism, whether through multiple threads, data parallelism, independent program execution, vectorized operations, array processing, dataflow principles, or compiler-driven scheduling.
 The choice of architecture depends on the specific requirements of the application and the desired balance between flexibility and efficiency."

+- x86 architectures: a family of ISAs that are based on the Intel 8086 microprocessor, but has evolved over time from 32-bit to 64-bit
+- both Intel and AMD use x86 architectures and they can generally execute the same set of basic instructions
+- Intel 64-bit x86-64 architecture is equivalent to AMD's AMD64.
+- Intel's SSE (Streaming SIMD Extensions) and AMD's 3DNow! are instruction set extensions for parallel processing, etc.
+- the equivalent hardware features: Intels' Hyper-Threading Technology and AMD's Simultaneous Multithreading (SMT)
+- older software is generally compatible with newer processors
+- newer software might not be compatible with older processors

 ...